 Real-time monitoring leverages speech analytics to provide call centers with 100% call coverage.
 A transcript of every call is automatically generated in real time and call playback is available to managers who can quickly remedy problem situations.
 For call centers, real time monitoring is a far more effective way to track agent performance than listening to a small sample of agent calls every month to analyze performance and monitor for compliance.

 Here are 3 reasons why real-time call monitoring is so important in the contact center:

 Ensure a Consistent Level of Customer Service.

 With real-time call monitoring software in place, managers are immediately alerted to customer service issues as they happen, as opposed to finding after the call has ended.
 The system will automatically monitor in-progress calls for defined language and acoustic characteristics such as escalation attempts, churn language, profanity, or high emotions and alert managers that a dangerous customer service situation has developed.
 Because managers can quickly and easily identify customers at risk, they can take proactive steps to resolve the issues and retain those customers.
-By saving calls while they are still in progress the caller leaves happy and satisfied, as opposed to frustrated and defeated.
+By saving calls while they are still in progress, call resolution can happen promptly and your caller leaves a satisfied customer, as opposed to frustrated and defeated.

 Real-time call monitoring, as part of a broader speech analytics system, can even provide agents with next-best-action guidance or advice when certain items of interest occur on the call.
 For instance, assume an unhappy cable TV customer wants to cancel their subscription.
 Key phrases like “cancel,” “termination”, or “close account,” trigger the software to direct agents to respond by offering the customer a free package upgrade, a free DVR box, an additional cable box at no extra charge, or some other kind of bonus that will convince the customer to stay.